borneo-iot/borneoiot.com/content/en/products/buce.md

 ## Buce Is Not a Dev Board

 Buce is not a traditional development board!
-We have already completed the toughest "dev" work, building the firmware and mobile app, so you don't have to.
+We handle the hard "dev" stuff, like developing the firmware and mobile app, so you don’t have to.
+(Of course, if you’d like to contribute to this open-source project, we’d love to have you on board.)

-Just connect Buce to a constant-current LED driver and attach some LED chips, and you've got yourself a smart, WiFi-enabled, multi-channel, multi-segment dimming light fixture.
+Just connect Buce to a constant-current LED power driver and attach some LED chips, and you've got yourself a smart, WiFi-enabled, multi-channel, multi-segment dimming light fixture.

 ### Applications